The SPF Record Explained

 If the result is FAIL or SOFTFAIL, the email has a much higher probability of being delivered to the recipient’s junk or spam folder, while a PASS result increases its probability of being delivered to the inbox.

-The email address taken as the sender address is what’s called the Return-Path address, also referred to as the “Envelope Sender” address, or sometimes the “Mail From” or the “bounce” address.
+address, also referred to as the “Envelope Sender” address, or sometimes the “Mail From” or the “bounce” address.

 That address is considered as the “true” sender of an email, and is the one to which a notification would be sent back in case of a delivery failure.
 It is used as part of the SMTP protocol, the language in which mail servers talk to each other.

-The Return-Path address is present in the email headers (what you see above the email body when you open the email “source”).
+address is present in the email headers (what you see above the email body when you open the email “source”).
 In the Why SPF Alone Is Not Enough section we’ll see that SPF’s use of that address only is a flaw.

 That’s really the crux of it.
 An SPF record is an IP filtering protection to assess the legitimacy of IP addresses sending emails on behalf of a domain name.